react-native-linear-gradient/react-native-linear-gradient/README.md

 ## Add it to your project

-You can use try linking the project automatically:
+You can try linking the project automatically:

 `$ react-native link`